-(c) The ‘Dissenting Experience’ conference series: These three annual conferences were organised by Anne, Michael, and Joel between 2013 and 2015 at Dr William’s Library in London.
+These three annual conferences were organised between 2013 and 2015 at Dr Williams’s Library in London.
 They explored the religious and social experiences the gathered Churches and their members during the seventeenth and eighteenth centuries.

-If you would like us to consider including details of your research on our website, please feel free to contact us.
+If you would like us to consider including details of your research on our website or if you would like to contribute an article, please feel free to contact us.

 Who are we?

 Michael Davies is Senior Lecturer in English at the University of Liverpool.
 His research focuses on literature of the Renaissance and Restoration periods, and particularly the literary and religious cultures of early modern England, from Elizabethan Calvinism to Restoration Nonconformity.
 He has published essays on a range of writers, from William Shakespeare to William Cowper, but the works and milieu of the Nonconformist preacher and author, John Bunyan, have been, and still remain, of key interest.
 He is the author of Graceful Reading: Theology and Narrative in the Works of John Bunyan (Oxford University Press, 2002) and co-editor, with Philip Shaw and Ashley Chantler, of Literature and Authenticity, 1780-1900 (Ashgate, 2011).
 He is currently preparing an edition of The Bunyan Church Book 1656-1710 and ,with W. R. Owens, editing The Oxford Handbook of John Bunyan, both for Oxford University Press.
 Contact: firstname.lastname@example.org